-• If you are aware potential coastal beach dangers, you can protect yourself
+• If you are aware of potential coastal beach dangers, you can protect yourself

-We all love the sunny day at the beach.
-Waves of the vast ocean hit the shoreline, sea birds are flying around, sunlight brightens our mood after a long work week and the refreshing wind brings us the salty smell of the ocean.
+We all love a sunny day at the beach.
+Waves of the vast ocean hit the shoreline, sea birds fly around, sunlight brightens our mood after a long work week, and the refreshing wind brings us the salty smell of the ocean.

-The Oregon Coast is beautiful, but there are risks for careless beachgoers.
-If you know about potential coastal beach dangers, you can avoid and prevent them staying safe at the ocean.
-Here are some potential dangers you might encounter.
+The Oregon Coast is beautiful, but there are risks for beachgoers.
+If you know about potential coastal beach dangers, you can avoid them and stay safe at the ocean.
+Here are some possible risks you might encounter.

 Driftwood

-Driftwood, or largely any object floating in the ocean or sea, is generally not dangerous if you pay attention.
-Dangers can range from tripping over a piece of a tree under the water to being hit in the head with a log carried by the wave.
+Driftwood—or any large object floating in the ocean—is generally not dangerous if you pay attention.
+Dangers can range from tripping over a submerged tree limb to being hit in the head by a log carried in by a wave.

-Your best prevention is to pay attention to your surroundings and avoid swimming with powerful waves, especially if you see various objects being tossed around in the water.
+Your best prevention is paying attention to your surroundings and avoiding swimming with powerful waves, especially if you see various objects tossed around in the water.

 Unstable Cliffs